MysteryPancake/Rule-Book/README.md

 * Repository descriptions must be `<Addon Name> for Garry's Mod`.
 * Repositories must include an addon icon image and the associated Photoshop file.
 * Repositories must include a link to the addon.
-* Repository `README` files must use the following template:
+* Repository `README` files must use this template:

 ```
 # Garry's Mod <Addon Name>